sketchings/oop-basics/README.md

 1. Sign up at Cloud 9: https://c9.io/
 2. Create a new workspace
-  a.
-Name your workspace
+ * Name your workspace
-  b.
-Choose PHP
+ * Choose PHP as the type of project
-  c.
-Press “CREATE”
+ * Press “CREATE”
-  d.
-Wait a few minutes for the workspace to be setup
+ * Wait a few minutes for the workspace to be setup
 3. Click on the workspace on the left.
 4. Choose “START EDITING”, green button on the right.